Virginia Brissac: Retirement and death

-Brissac was 72 when she got the part of Jim Stark (James Dean)'s grandmother in Rebel Without a Cause in 1955.
+Brissac was 72 when she got the part of Jim Stark's grandmother in Rebel Without a Cause in 1955.
 Beginning to have trouble remembering her lines, she did one or two commercials after that and then retired.
-The money she made as a film actress had been invested for her by her only brother, Belnore Brissac Jr., and those investments, along with social security and small Equity and motion picture industry pension checks allowed her to live out the rest of her life in modest comfort.
-She lived another twenty-five years and outlived almost everyone she used to know before her own death on July 26, 1979, aged 96, in Santa Fe, New Mexico.
+The money she made as a film actress had been invested for her by her only brother, Belnore Brissac Jr., and those investments, along with social security and small Equity and motion picture industry pension checks allowed her to live the rest of her life in modest comfort.
+She lived another 25 years and died on July 26, 1979, aged 96, in Santa Fe, New Mexico.
 Her daughter, Ardel Wray, died four years later at age 75 of breast cancer.

 Brissac's ashes are interred with those of her parents and other Brissac family members in the columbarium at Mt.
 Olivet Memorial Park in Colma, California, south of San Francisco.

 Legacy

-Although not unique, Brissac's career was unusual for its length (over fifty years) and its geographical and historical arc: A contemporary of Theda Bara, Isadora Duncan, and Eleanor Roosevelt, she was born eighteen years after the end of the American Civil War and only a few years after the advent of street lights and cable cars in San Francisco.
-In a 1919 publicity stunt, she became the first air parcel post package in the United States, flown from San Diego to Los Angeles in a two-seater single engine plane wearing a helmet covered with postage stamps, and she owned and drove one of the first Roamer Coupes.
-She acted in her first movie two years before D.W.
-Griffith released The Birth of a Nation, worked for twenty years in the film and television industries that would replace stock theatre and sideline radio, and died only two years before the first IBM PC went on the market in 1981.
+Although not unique, Brissac's career was unusual for its length (over 50 years) and its geographical and historical arc.
+She was a contemporary of Theda Bara, Isadora Duncan, and Eleanor Roosevelt, and in a 1919 publicity stunt, she became the first air parcel post package in the United States, flown from San Diego to Los Angeles in a two-seater single engine plane wearing a helmet covered with postage stamps.

 Brissac's career was memorialized in a biographical article titled "The Coast Defender: Virginia Brissac, San Diego's Sweetheart" published in The San Diego Magazine in 1971.
-The article is based on extensive correspondence and interviews with Brissac and various people she worked with in San Diego, and it focuses primarily on her decade long celebrity there.
-But the article also includes reminiscences of her early career and provides insights into the history and workings of West Coast Stock companies in the early 1900s.
+The article is based on extensive correspondence and interviews with Brissac and various people she worked with in San Diego.
+The article also includes reminiscences of her early career and provides insights into the history and workings of West Coast Stock companies in the early 1900s.
 Brissac's professional scrapbooks were donated to the San Diego History Center in 2016.